Zerg00s/PowerShellPnP-AppAuthentication/readme.md

 - Done.
 Now you can connect to SharePoint via Powershell PnP

 ## To test it, Let's connect to SharePoint with PnP PowerShell

+- Install the certificate to your local store
+- Run this script

 ```
 Connect-PnPOnline `
     -Thumbprint '<Certificate thumbprint>' `